Tresjs/tres/docs/guide/staging/ocean.md

 `<Ocean />` is a wrapper for the [Three.js `Water` add-on](https://threejs.org/examples/?q=ocean#webgl_shaders_ocean).

 ::: warning
-Smoke componente comes with a default texture abstraction it needs to be wrapped by a Suspense component
+`<Ocean />` componente comes with a default texture abstraction it needs to be wrapped by a Suspense component.
 :::

 ## Usage